turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Is UTF-8 Character Encoding, and Why Is It Needed?.md

 ---
-title: What Is UTF-8 Character Encoding, and Why Is It Needed?
+title: What is UTF-8 Character Encoding, and Why is it Needed?
 draft: false
 tags:
   - html